 Russian scientists have created a unique implant made of metal-ceramic mesh that helps women retain the possibility of motherhood after removal of the cervix.
 Thanks to this technology, 28 children have already been born, according to the press service of Tomsk State University (TSU).

-The technique is used for women of reproductive age who are diagnosed with cervical cancer in the early stages.
-After the operation, surgeons install an implant that takes on the role of a soft support, protects tissues from deformation, and evenly distributes the load.
+The technique is used for women of reproductive age who have cervical cancer detected at an early stage.
+After surgery, surgeons install an implant that takes on the role of a soft support, protects tissues from deformation, and evenly distributes the load.
 The mesh does not interfere with ultrasound examinations and does not interfere with radiographic control.

 The implant is made individually, taking into account the anatomical features of each patient.
 Due to its superelasticity, it does not limit the growth of the fetus, but supports the tissues